Robsteranium/octopress/source/_posts/2012-12-05-questions-to-consider-before-commissioning-an-evaluation.markdown

 ## What data do we already have?
 Having data available may help to save on the costs of data collection.
 Data can come from obvious sources such as:

-- the monitoring data your contractually obliged to collect,
+- the monitoring data you're contractually obliged to collect,
 - management information you use to direct your work, or
 - feedback forms you've used to ongoing service development.